Noggster/film/README.md

 change declaration of variable data to the path of your config-file. change output path to .json (optional)

-Your config.js should be formated as such:
+Your config.js should be formated as such: <br />
 <code>
 exports.reviews = [
 	{